A Memoir from the Frontlines of Humanitarian Aid

-Nearly 30 years ago, Richard Heinzl was an early volunteer for Doctors Without Borders, working in remote locations far from resources and assistance.
+Just over 30 years ago, Richard Heinzl was an early volunteer for Doctors Without Borders, working in remote locations far from resources and assistance.
 There, he and his colleagues would dream of what technology would one day do for medicine.
 And as cell phones and the Internet spread throughout the developing world—meaning images could be sent and received from anywhere, anytime—he began to watch those dreams become reality.
 He saw first-hand how telemedicine would spark a dramatic transformation in health care: geography, once the great barrier to quality treatment, would soon be overcome by innovation.

 Today, the borderless revolution continues.
 In this exciting keynote, Heinzl describes how groundbreaking work with big data, artificial intelligence, robotics, nanotech, genomics, and Cloud applications mean that not only is the world smaller and more efficient than ever before, but entrepreneurs can pick and choose from a host of innovations to create unprecedented health care technologies.
 Heinzl tells stories from the world’s most vulnerable places to reveal the humanitarian impact of cutting-edge science, drawn from his years of work abroad and with leading tech companies.
 And he explains how many technological advancements can also originate from emerging markets—meaning science and technology can (and will) flow from the places they’re most needed.